-Objectives Output 1.
-2 visits to EU Member States focusing on Directive 98/41/EC in the registration of persons sailing on board passenger ships.
-2 visits to EU Member States were undertaken and 2 reports were sent to the Commission.
-2. Additional VTMIS visits to EU Member States concerning issues not addressed in the visits already undertaken.
-6 additional visits to EU Member States were undertaken and 7 reports were sent to the Commission.
-3. 2 visits to EU Member States to monitor the implementation of the MED mechanisms.
-2 visits to EU Member States were undertaken and 2 reports were sent to the Commission.
-4. 5 visits to EU Member States to monitor the implementation of Directive 2009/18/EC on the investigation of accidents in the maritime transport sector.
-4 visits to EU Member States were undertaken and 6 reports were sent to the Commission.
-5. Upon request of the Commission, assistance to verify the implementation of any other EU legislative acts in the field of maritime safety or ship-sourced pollution.
-No requests for assistance to verify the implementation of other legislative acts were received.
+- 2 visits to EU Member States focusing on Directive 98/41/ in the registration of persons sailing on board passenger ships. - Additional VTMIS visits to EU Member States concerning 2. issues not addressed in the visits already undertaken. - 2 visits to EU Member States monitor the implementation З. the MED mechanisms. - 5 visits to EU Member States monitor the implementation - 4 Directive 2009/18/EC on the investigation of accidents in maritime transport sector.

+Upon request of the Commission, assistance to verify the implementation of 5.

+any other EU legislative acts the field of maritime safety o ship-sourced pollution.